NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

 ### Aggregate

-The `Aggregate()` method is a versatile tool for consolidating a source span of data into either a single value or a tuple of values.
-It relies on two operators: one for transforming the source elements and another for aggregating the transformed elements.
-This methods follows the IEEE 754 standard for floating-point arithmetic, it returns `NaN` if the transformation and aggregation of any of the elements result in `NaN`.
+The `Aggregate()` method is a powerful tool for consolidating a source span of data into either a single value or a tuple of values.
+It operates using two essential operators: one for transforming the source elements and another for aggregating the transformed elements.
+This method adheres to the IEEE 754 standard for floating-point arithmetic; if any element's transformation or aggregation results in `NaN`, it returns `NaN`.

-This method is flexible, accepting five generics parameters.
-The first specifies the type of elements in the source span, the second specifies the output type of the transform operator, and the third specifies the element type of the destination span.
-The fourth and fifth parameters specify the transform and aggregation operators, respectively.

-For cases where no transformation is necessary and the type remains consistent across all spans, a couple of alternative overloads with fewer generics parameters are provided for the `Aggregate()` method.

-It's worth noting that the transform operator must implement either the `IUnaryOperator<T, TResult>` or `IBinaryOperator<T1, T2, TResult>` interface, while the aggregation operator must implement the `IAggregationOperator<TResult, TResult>` interface:
+It's essential to note that the transform operator must implement either the `IUnaryOperator<T, TResult>` or `IBinaryOperator<T1, T2, TResult>` interface, while the aggregation operator must implement the `IAggregationOperator<TResult, TResult>` interface.

 ```csharp
 public interface IAggregationOperator<T, TResult>